-Kiwis Count measures New Zealanders’ satisfaction with 42 commonly used services.
+Kiwis Count measures New Zealanders’ satisfaction with 43 commonly used services.
 The results are used to calculate a Service Quality Score (SQS) for each service and an overall SQS across all services (headline result).
 In 2017, eleven new services were introduced to the 43 commonly used services, replacing services that have seen reductions in usage.

 Private Sector Service Quality

-Kiwis Count also asks New Zealanders about their use of, and satisfaction with, seven types of private sector companies (banks or finance companies, insurance companies, internet service providers, postal or courier companies, telephone companies, credit card companies and electricity or gas companies).
-These scores are also aggregated to give an overall private sector SQS.
+Kiwis Count also asks New Zealanders about their use of, and satisfaction with, seven types of private sector companies (banks or finance companies, insurance companies, credit card companies and electricity or gas companies).
+These scores are aggregated to give an overall private sector SQS.

 Figure 7 shows that since 2007, satisfaction with private sector services has been lower than satisfaction with public services.
-While satisfaction with private sector services has increased since 2007, the rate of increase has been slower than the increase in satisfaction with public services with no increase in satisfaction with private sector services since 2012.
+While satisfaction with public sector services has increased since 2007, satisfaction with private sector services since 2012 has plateaued.

-- Women report higher satisfaction with both public and private sector services than men.
-In 2016, the public sector SQS for women was 75, and for men it was 73.
+- Women report higher satisfaction with most public and private sector services than men.
+In 2017, the public sector SQS for women was 78, and for men it was 75.

-- In 2016, all ethnic groups report high satisfaction with the quality of public services they used.
-There were similar scores for those of Asian (75), NZ European (74) and Pacific ethnicities (73), but lower for Māori (71).
+- In 2017, all ethnic groups report high satisfaction with the quality of public services they used.
+There were similar scores for those of Asian (72) and NZ European (77) ethnicities but lower for Pacific ethnicities (74) and Māori (74).

-- Service satisfaction has remained relatively stable since 2012 for NZ Europeans, while other ethnic groups have seen large increases in service satisfaction over the same period.
-Looking at a direct comparison of NZ Europeans vs non NZ Europeans, the SQS gap has steadily narrowed from a 5 point gap in 2012 to a 1 point gap in 2016.
+- Looking at a direct comparison of NZ Europeans vs non NZ Europeans, the SQS gap has narrowed from a 5 point gap in 2012 to a 3 point gap in 2017.
 Services appear to be more equitably delivered to all ethnicities.

-- 65+ year olds report higher satisfaction with both public and private sector services than other age groups.
+- Those over 65 years old report higher satisfaction with both public and private sector services than other age groups.

-- Satisfaction with the quality of public services for those with disabilities (72 in 2016) is slightly lower than for those without disabilities (74 in 2016).
-In contrast, satisfaction with private sector services for those with disabilities (69 in 2016) is slightly higher than for those without disabilities (67).
+- Satisfaction with the quality of public services for those with disabilities (74 in 2017) is lower than for those without disabilities (77 in 2017).
+In contrast, satisfaction with private sector services for those with disabilities (70 in 2017) is slightly higher than for those without disabilities (68 in 2017).